-- 50. (1) The Accounting Officer must, within fifteen days after the end of each month, submit financial reports to the Executive Authority and Provincial Treasury, in a format determined by the Executive Authority, reflecting the state of the Legislature's finances for that month and for the financial year to date and specifying - (a) actual revenue by revenue source; - (b) actual expenditure by main division; - (c) actual capital expenditure by main division; and - (d) when necessary, an explanation of - - (i) any material variances from the Legislature's projected revenue by source, and from the Legislature's expenditure projections by main division; and - (ii) any remedial or corrective steps taken or to be taken to ensure that projected revenue and expenditure remain within the Legislature's approved budget. - (2) The report must include a projection of revenue and expenditure for the remainder of the financial year, and any revisions from initial projections. - (3) The amounts reflected in the report must in each case be compared with the corresponding amounts set out in the projected cash-flows and in the Legislature's budget.
+- 50. (1) The accounting officer must, within fifteen days after the end of each month, submit financial reports to the Executive Authority and Provincial Treasury, in a format determined by the Executive Authority, reflecting the state of the legislature's finances for that month and for financial year to date and specifying - - (a) actual revenue by revenue source; - (b) actual expenditure by main division; - (c) actual capital expenditure by main division and - (d) when necessary, an explanation of - - (i) any material variances from the legislature's projected revenue by source, and from the legislatures expenditure projections by main division; - (ii) any remedial or corrective steps taken or to be taken to ensure that projected revenue and expenditure remain within the legislature's approved budget. - (2) The report must include a projection of revenue and expenditure for the remainder of the financial year and any revisions from initial projections. - (3) The amounts reflected in the statement must in each case be compared with the corresponding amounts set out in the projected cash-flows and in the legislature's budget.